tmrff/departing-combine/README.md

 - Within `next()`, utilise the stored continuation to yield a random integer into the async stream created by numbers

 Run the app.
 Now we have simple communication between `ViewModel` and `ContentView`.

+## Acknowledgements

+- The content of this document was created based on notes taken from the a YouTube video series keynote "Combine to Async" by Daniel Steinberg.